 The Equity Index officially became a Community Interest Company on 1 May 2020 and was launched publicly in June 2020 after receiving our first grant from the Joffe Charitable Trust.

 Where to from here?
 Our next step is to hire a full-time Managing Director to lead The Equity Index as it launches and begins to grow.
 If you are interested in this role, or in providing organisational development funding, please get in touch.
-We will also recruit a formal Board to govern our activities and to ensure accountability for our work.
+We will also recruit a formal Board to govern our activities and ensure accountability for our work.